What is Invoice Factoring?

 What are the volume requirements, discounts, and charges?

-Many factoring companies base their rates on anticipated volume, meaning the total value of the invoices.
+Many factoring companies base their rates on the anticipated volume, which is the total value of the invoices.
 For instance, some companies require businesses to factor a minimum of $15,000 in monthly invoices.

-Not all factoring companies have minimum volume requirements but do offer lower rates the more volume a business does.
+Not all factoring companies have minimum volume requirements, but they do offer lower rates for the more volume a business generates.
 Most factoring companies also limit the total amount you can factor per month and charge you extra for going over it.

 Am I required to factor all invoices?

-Factoring companies differ in what percentage of invoices they require.
+Factoring companies differ in the percentage of invoices they require.
 Whole ledger factoring means the business must factor its entire accounts receivable.

 Many factoring companies do partial ledger factoring, where a business is only required to meet specific volume thresholds.
-Spot factoring allows companies to upload invoices as they come in.
+Spot factoring enables companies to upload invoices as they arrive.

 Will you notify my customers?